-The Association participates in two District sponsored benefit plans.
+The Association participates in two District sponsored qualified benefit plans.
 These plans include a multiemployer defined benefit pension plan, AgFirst Farm Credit Retirement Plan, which is a final average pay plan (FAP Plan).
-In addition, the Association participates in a defined contribution 401(k) plan.
+In addition, the Association participates in a defined contribution 401(k) plan, the Farm Credit Benefits Alliance (FCBA) 401(k) Plan (401(k) Plan).
 The risks of participating in these multiemployer plans are different from single employer plans in the following aspects:

-- Assets contributed to multiemployer plans by one employer may be used to provide benefits to employees of other participating employers. - If a participating employer stops contributing to the plan, the unfunded obligations of the plan may be borne by the remaining participating employers. - If the Association chooses to stop participating in some of its multiemployer plans, the Association may be required to contribute to eliminate the underfunded status of the plan.
+- Assets contributed to multiemployer plans by one employer may be used to provide benefits to employees of other participating employers. - If a participating employer stops contributing to the plan, the unfunded obligations of the plan may be borne by the remaining participating employers. - 3.
+If the Association chooses to stop participating in some of its multiemployer plans, the Association may be required to contribute to eliminate the underfunded status of the plan.